Rahul0598/blog-source/content/posts/I507/index.md

 }
 </style>

-Behavior change refers to efforts put in place to change people's personal habits and attitudes, to prevent disease [[1]](#1).
+What does it take to make a change in your behavior or lifestyle?
+What influences an individual's decisions to change a behavior?
+How long does it take to see results?
+Or, do you always see results when you make up your mind to change a habit you don't like?

-As a part of I507, I was tasked to use a health monitoring application and change a behavior.
-The idea was to understand what it takes to change a behavior so that we can design better applications for other people.
+These are some of the questions I try to answer through this blog post by documenting my experience using a health monitoring application for a period of approximately 4 weeks.
+The idea is to understand what it takes to change behavior so that we can design better applications that actually help people achieve their goals.

-In the context of Health (the topic of our class), behavior refers to a person's beliefs and actions regarding their health and well-being.
+In order to change a behavior, we need to understand what it is.
+In the context of health, behavior refers to a person's beliefs and actions regarding their health and well-being.
 They are influenced by a person's environment.
 Positive behavior promotes health and prevents disease while the opposite is true for negative behaviors.
+Behavior change refers to efforts put in place to change people's personal habits and attitudes, to prevent disease [[1]](#1).

-I have chosen to monitor and change my sleeping habits.
-Since I started my master's education, I have rarely slept for longer than 6 hours a night on average.
-Through this blog post, I will attempt to document my experience using a sleep tracker application on my phone over the course of 4 weeks and see if I make improvements to my sleep schedule.
+The first step to bringing about a change, is to identify the issue.
+I have chosen to monitor and attempt to change my sleeping habits.
+Since I started my master's education, I have rarely slept for longer than 6 - 6.5 hours a night on average.
+Through this blog post, I am sharing my experience using a sleep tracker application on my phone and see if I gain some insights into my patterns.

 ## Background and Theory

 ### About me

+Before you read further, you must know about my current lifestyle.
+Perhaps then you would be able to empathize with me in the end.
+I have a Samsung phone which has the Samsung Health app, I mostly use it to track my daily step count.
+The app also has the feature of tracking sleep durations based on the phone usage patterns.
+If you're not using your phone in the night for an extended period of time and the phone is stationary means you're asleep for that particular duration.
+I never wished for anything more than what the app could provide, no deeper analytics or insights regarding my sleep, just a single bar-graph.

-The following is a screenshot from the "Samsung Health" application which shows the average sleep statistics this year from the months of January through September.
-It is evident that I sleep very late in the night.
+The following is a screenshot from the Samsung Health app which shows the average sleep statistics this year from the months of January through September.

 {{< image src="yearly-average-sept21-aug22.jpg" alt="Screenshot of a bar graph showing monthly average sleep time of 6 hours and 2 minutes per day from January through September 2022.
 (Taken from Samsung Health app)" caption=" 6 hours of average sleep time this year.
 (Taken from Samsung Health app)" width="300">}}

-The months of January through May were stressful and hard as I had taken three core subjects (9 credits) which were all essential to satisfy my degree requirements.
+The months of January through May were stressful and hard as I had taken three core subjects which were all essential to satisfy my degree requirements.
 I also had the added pressure of landing a summer internship.

-In the summer (May - August), I was working full-time on my internship and worked part-time as a research assistant on campus, which again called for long working hours.
+In the summer (May - August), I was working full-time on the internship and part-time as a research assistant, which again called for long working hours.

-The fall semester I decided to continue my internship and the research assistant-ship part-time (35 hours a week combined) along with two 13-week courses.
-Which (*sigh*) made it harder for me to manage my time again.
+In the fall semester I decided to continue the internship and research assistant position in a part-time capacity (35 hours a week combined).
+Along with that I had enrolled for two classes.
+Which (*sigh*) made it harder for me to manage my time again, calling for long working hours through the week.

-Hopefully I would be able to break this cycle, with the help of some analytics and science.
+I hoped to make some improvements through the usage of a dedicated sleep tracking application.

 ### Behavioral Model - SCT

+There is a wealth of research done in the field of behavior sciences to track the various stages involving an individual's decision to make a change.
+Two of the most commonly used theoretical models are Social Cognitive Theory (SCT) and Trans Theoretical Model (TTM).
+I have chosen SCT to describe and document and journey because I believe that the social and environmental aspect plays a crucial role in my case.

 Social Cognitive Theory (SCT) discusses how individuals acquire and maintain behavior based on internal and external social interactions [[2]](#2).
-SCT takes into account a person's experiences to factor into whether behavioral change will occur.
+SCT takes into account a person's experiences to factor whether behavioral change will occur.

 {{< image src="SCT.png" alt="Flow chart depicting the Social Cognitive Theory.
-It shows how environmental factors, personal factors and personal behavior all influence each other when an individual wants to make a behavior change" caption="Flow chart describing the various factors affecting an individuals behavior change decisions" width="500">}}
+It shows how environmental factors, personal factors and personal behavior all influence each other when an individual wants to make behavior change" caption="Flow chart describing the various factors affecting an individuals behavior change decisions" width="500">}}

 There are six constricts developed as a part of SCT, I will connect each of those with my situation.[[2]](#2)

 1. **Reciprocal Determinism** : This refers to the fact that behavioral change is dynamic and related to an individual's personality and the environment they are in.
+Given the heavy academic load and it makes
-2. **Behavioral Capability** : This refers to a person's ability to perform a behavioral change through knowledge and skills.
+2. **Behavioral Capability** : This refers to a person's ability to perform behavioral change through knowledge and skills.
 I have identified the behavior I need to change and the negative impact it has on my performance.
-I know what to do (sleep early) and how to do it (manage time through the day in a better way).
+I know what to do; sleep early.
+And how to do it; manage time through the day.
 3. **Observational Learning** : Looking at others and emulating their behavior or inculcating their positive habits.
 A close friend of mine prioritizes sleep and mental well-being over all else.
 I engaged with them to understand how they manage their time and schedule.
 We set up a few study sessions where I sat with them while they worked through the day to understand their style of working.
-4. **Reinforcements** : Internal or external responses to a person's likelihood of continuing or discontinuing a behavior.
-I am hoping that the application would provide positive reinforcements to keep up the behavior change until it becomes a habit.
-The only way I would break the behavior would be if I am overwhelmed by the schedule.
+4. **Reinforcements** : Internal or external responses to a person's likelihood of continuing or discontinuing behavior.
+The application is serving as a positive reinforcement to keep up the behavioral change with the intention of habituating it.
+Overwhelming schedule can act as a negative reinforcement prompting me to sleep late again.
 5. **Expectations** : Refers to the anticipated consequences of a person's behavior.
 My primary expectation is to sleep and wake up on time, to have a more energetic morning.
-6. **Self-Efficiency** : This refers to the level of person's confidence in their ability to successfully perform a behavior.
+6. **Self-Efficiency** : This refers to the level of person's confidence in their ability to successfully change behavior.
 I'm not so confident at the moment (not gonna lie).
 We'll see how it goes.

 ## Choice of Monitoring Application

 There are two main things I look for while downloading an application: 1) the number of downloads, and 2) the average rating.
 "Sleep as Android" seemed to be the best one out of the available applications.
-I did not go into the available features and the details regarding the application before deciding to download it.
+I did not go into the available features and the details regarding the application before deciding to download it, because I assumed that the most downloaded app would objectively be better than the other applications.
 The fact that it was also tagged as an "Editor's choice" made the decision easier.

 | | |
 | - | - |